luckyluk92/luckyluk92.github.io/_posts/2016-03-08-faces-of-webpack.md

 The talk shows more advanced configuration, but it will warm you up for some reading below!

-Next up, I advise you to read **[Nader's post](https://medium.com/@dabit3/beginner-s-guide-to-webpack-b1f1a3638460#.x3an3crq4)**.
+Next up, I advise you to read [Nader's post](https://medium.com/@dabit3/beginner-s-guide-to-webpack-b1f1a3638460#.x3an3crq4).
 He shows basic commands Webpack offers and he explains step by step how to build your first basic config along with an explanation of used attributes.

 At this point, some of the concepts from Pete Hunt's talk can clarify.